Origin Story #3: Part 1

 “Because you robbed a bank?”
-I add, sneaking closer to her turned back.
+I add as I gently plant my hands on the cell wall, sneaking closer to her turned back.

-“Will you-” She turns back to me, her face inches from mine and stops, only the acrylic separating us.
-There’s a bizarre moment between us as I search her eyes for anything she might be hiding from me but find nothing except the same golden brown flecks in her hazel irises under her long brown eyelashes.
+“Will you-” She turns back to me in anger, her face inches from mine and stops, only the acrylic separating us.
+There’s a bizarre moment between us as I search her wide eyes for anything she might be hiding from me but find nothing.
+Just the bright golden brown flecks in her hazel irises that I hadn’t yet seen, sparkling under her long brown eyelashes.

 “No, not because they think I’m guilty,” She says, her eyes shifting from wide to narrowed and pulling at her white shirt. “but purely because of who and what I am.”

 “Oh come on, surely they can’t all be like that.”
-I ask, desperately trying to lighten the mood.
+I ask pulling myself away from her, desperately trying to lighten the mood.
 “There must still be some good cops out there.”

 Her eyes relax and she looks me up and down a few times with a certain indecisive look.
 “Jury’s still out.”